Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/velvet.rst

    Color of the surface, or physically speaking, the probability that light is reflected for each wavelength.
 Sigma
-   Variance of the normal distribution, controlling the sharpness of the peak - can be thought of as a kind of *roughness*.
+   Variance of the normal distribution, controlling the sharpness of the peak.
+It can be thought of as a kind of *roughness*.
 Normal
    Normal used for shading; if nothing is connected the default shading normal is used.